awsdocs/aws-doc-sdk-examples/python/example_code/sts/sts_temporary_credentials/README.md

 ## Running the tests

-All tests use the botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
+All tests use the botocore Stubber, which captures requests before they are sent to AWS, and returns a mocked response.
 Run the following in your `[GitHub root]/python/example_code/sts/sts_assume_role` folder.

 ```